chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 }
 ```

-Alternatively, you have can reference the event asset and then call the `SimpleScriptableEvent.Raise(TArg)` method:
+Alternatively, the event asset can be referenced and the `SimpleScriptableEvent.Raise(TArg)` method can be called to trigger the event:
 ```cs
 using ScriptableEvents.Events;
 using UnityEngine;